Wong Way Farm

 Philosophy around farming: If you plant it; it will grow.

-On the slopes of Mauna a Kea, with the ocean glimmering in the distance, you will find Wally Wong tending to his orchards, gardens and animals.
+On the slopes of Mauna Kea, with the ocean glimmering in the distance, you will find Wally Wong tending to his orchards, gardens and animals.

 “We started farming to make use of our land and to grow things to eat,” Wally said.
 “I traveled around the island collecting different varieties of trees and plants.
-My favorite stop was Amy Greenwell Botanical Garden.”
+My favorite stop was the Amy Greenwell Ethnobotanical Botanical Garden.”

 The abundance of rain in this area makes for ideal growing conditions.
 Wally originally started growing kalo to make his own poi.

-Featured Recipe: ʻUlu Mac Salad
+Farmer Recipe: ʻUlu Mac Salad

 Kalo Recipe-Ready Packs